The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-s-show-5-2019.md

 ## Trivia:

-- 'All I Want for Christmas is Snow' and 'Holidays Traditions' were originally from {{< wiki-link "Chuck E Cheese's Show 7 2018" >}}. and 'Merry Christmastime', 'Share The Joy', and 'Holiday Medley' all come from {{< wiki-link "Chuck E Cheese's Show 9 2016" >}}.
+- 'All I Want for Christmas is Snow' and 'Holidays Traditions' were originally from {{< wiki-link "Chuck E. Cheese's Show 7 2018" >}}. and 'Merry Christmastime', 'Share The Joy', and 'Holiday Medley' all come from {{< wiki-link "Chuck E. Cheese's Show 9 2016" >}}.